Shoulder Instability (Labrum Tears)

 However, the labrum has no blood supply so it may be difficult for a large tear to heal on its own.
 A small tear may heal with conservative measures if the patient is able to function and avoid putting stress on the injury.

-What are the types labrum tears?
+What are the different of types labrum tears?

 The labrum can tear off the bone, along the edges or where the biceps tendon attaches.